Lynn Headwaters is Metro Vancouver’s largest regional park, with over 40 km of hiking trails, some of which are easy, while others are serious.

 Both parking lots fill up on busy days, but especially the main lot at the end of the road.
 If you find a spot there on a sunny weekend, consider yourself lucky!

 In the past parking has always been free.
-That changes though in 2021.
-Beginning that year, you have to pay to park from March until the end of October.
-During the quieter months though, parking is still free.
+That likely changes though in 2021.
+Beginning that year, you may have to pay $3 an hour to park from March until the end of October.
+During the quieter months though, parking will still be free.

 Trails at Lyn Canyon